-At 1st rank, they may cast the spell 'Feign Death', the adventure-only spell Light', and may use items usable by Mages (this includes Mage scrolls).
+At 1st rank, they may cast the spells 'Feign Death' and 'Detect Magic', as well as the adventure-only spell Light', and may use items usable by Mages (this includes Mage scrolls).

 At 2nd rank, they may cast 'Mending' and the adventure-only spell 'Comprehend Languages'.